Xiyue Ge

 Ordinary Anew

 Photography is, for Xi, another mode of attentive looking — a practice that runs alongside her research and performance work.
-She has pursued formal photographic study through continuing education at the University of the Arts London (UAL), developing a visual language attuned to the solitary figure in monumental space, the precision of the natural world under close observation, and the layered textures of cities she has called home.
-Her work spans street photography in London, botanical studies, and coastal landscapes.
+She has pursued continuing studies in photography at the University of the Arts London (UAL).
+Her particular interests lie in street and humanistic photography, capturing the quiet drama of everyday life and the people within it, alongside landscape work that finds stillness in open terrain.
+Her images move between the layered textures of cities she has called home and the wider natural world.

 Figure in classical London architecture